 - WhatsApp (essential for international check-ins with family and friends)

 - Foursquare/Yelp (the best for finding quick restaurant/coffee/drink recos on the go)

 It seems like you’re always on the go, where do you find the energy?

-The basics are important.
-What do I consider to be a ‘basic’?
+The basics to self-care are important.
+What do I consider to be ‘basic’?

 And, the other thing I try to always remember- tomorrow isn’t guaranteed.
 That in and of itself is all the motivation I need most days.